HJfod/gd-backup/README.md

 ## Planned features:

+Additions:

  * Ability to select export path

- * Imported level info
+ * Ability to view level info such as description, length, song, etc.

- * Ability to make backups of CCLocalLevels and all
+ * Ability to make backups

  * CCLocalLevels path select open dialog

+UI

+ * Clean up the interface to not look like dog shit

- *
+ * Proper help dialogs

-## Issue log:

 ## Dependencies: